Barry Goldwater: Early life and education

-Military career
+Career

+U.S. Air Force

-With America's entry into World War II, Goldwater received a reserve commission in the United States Army Air Force.
+After the United States entered World War II, Goldwater received a reserve commission in the United States Army Air Force.
 Goldwater trained as a pilot and was assigned to the Ferry Command, a newly formed unit that flew aircraft and supplies to war zones worldwide.
 He spent most of the war flying between the U.S. and India, via the Azores and North Africa or South America, Nigeria, and Central Africa.
-Goldwater also flew "the hump", one of the most dangerous routes for supply planes during WWII, as it required aircraft to fly directly over the Himalayas in order to deliver desperately needed supplies to the Republic of China.
+Goldwater also flew "The Hump", one of the most dangerous routes for supply planes during WWII.
+The route required aircraft to fly directly over the Himalayas in order to deliver desperately needed supplies to the Republic of China.

-Following World War II, Goldwater was a leading proponent of creating the United States Air Force Academy, and later served on the academy's Board of Visitors.
+Following the end of World War II in 1945, Goldwater was a leading proponent of creating the United States Air Force Academy and later served on the academy's Board of Visitors.
 The visitor center at the academy is now named in his honor.
-Goldwater remained in the Army Air Reserve after the war and in 1946, at the rank of Colonel, Goldwater founded the Arizona Air National Guard.
+Goldwater remained in the Army Air Reserve after the war, and in 1946, at the rank of Colonel, Goldwater founded the Arizona Air National Guard.
 Goldwater ordered the Arizona Air National Guard desegregated, two years before the rest of the U.S. military.
 In the early 1960s, while a senator, he commanded the 9999th Air Reserve Squadron as a major general.
 Goldwater was instrumental in pushing the Pentagon to support the desegregation of the armed services.

 Goldwater remained in the Arizona Air National Guard until 1967, retiring as a Command Pilot with the rank of major general.
-By that time, he had flown 165 different types of aircraft.
-As an Air Force Reserve major general, he continued piloting aircraft, including the B-52 Stratofortress, until late in his military career.

 As a U.S. Senator, Goldwater had a sign in his office that referenced his military career and mindset: "There are old pilots and there are bold pilots, but there are no old, bold pilots."

-Early political career
+Early political involvement

 In a heavily Democratic state, Goldwater became a conservative Republican and a friend of Herbert Hoover.
 He was outspoken against New Deal liberalism, especially its close ties to labor unions.
-A pilot, amateur radio operator, outdoorsman and photographer, he criss-crossed Arizona and developed a deep interest in both the natural and the human history of the state.
+A pilot, amateur radio operator, outdoorsman, and photographer, he criss-crossed Arizona and developed a deep interest in both the natural and the human history of the state.
 He entered Phoenix politics in 1949, when he was elected to the City Council as part of a nonpartisan team of candidates pledged to clean up widespread prostitution and gambling.
 The team won every mayoral and council election for the next two decades.
-Goldwater rebuilt the weak Republican party and was instrumental in electing Howard Pyle as Governor in 1950.
+Goldwater rebuilt the weak Republican Party, and was instrumental in electing Howard Pyle as Governor in 1950.